AlphaNightLight/UnitnBookingBot/README.md

 In this project, you will find the following files and folders:

 - `docs/`: output folder for the Doxygen documentation.
-  - `html/`: folder containing the HTML documentation of the project.
-  - `latex/`: folder containing the LaTex documentation of the project.

 - `handlers/`: folder containing the python modules defining the handler functions.
   - `book_commands.py`: python module defining the handlers for booking manipulation.